depinebj/CourseraGettingAndCleaningDataProject/README.md

 The data obtained for this course project is from the Human Activity Recognition Using Smartphones Dataset project.
 See credits section for links to this data.

+Data Transformations:

+The R script begins with downloading and extracting the project data directory from the provided internet location for the Human Activity Recognition Using Smartphones Dataset.

+Once the file is unzipped, the data files are begun to be read into R.

+Participants were broken into two segments for this scientific project.
+They are labeled as Test and Train and are located in two separate directories.
+The X, y and subject files are read for both Test and Train into R. Next, there are two label files.
+The first is Activity and contains the Activity label for each of the six acitivities performed by participants.
+The second file is Features and contains the 561 observation points recorded for each participant and activity.

+After reading in the tables, I added column names from the Features table to The X_test and X_train tables.
+I then manually added labels of Activity to the table containing the six activities and a label of Participant to the table containing the thirty Subject number.
+I added these labels now to simplify the column labelling process when the tables are merged together, which is the next step.

+The next steps, which fulfills Coursera Objective #1, is to merge the Training and Test data sets together into one large dataset.
+With the raw data in X, the activities in y and the Participant numbers in Subject, I merged each of these by simply using an rbind and creating a new dataset for each with the Test data followed by Train data.

+The next step is to fulfill the Coursera #2 objective by narrowing the data to only mean and standard deviation observations.
+I created a new dataset that was limited to only those columns.

+Once the X_data was subset to just the mean and standard deviation columns, I column joined all three dataset together to create a dataset that has a column for the activity number, a column for the participant number followed by the scientific observations mean and standard deviation values.

+The next step was to fulfill the Coursera #3 objective of transforming the Activity number to the descriptive name.
+I used the label data set Activity to perform that transformation.

+The next step was to fulfill Coursera #4 objective of creating tidy column names.
+I created a series of label transformation steps to create the tidy human readable names by changing abbreviations into full names and adding spaces for better reading labels.

+The final Coursera objective, Coursera #5, was to create a dataset that contained mean summary data for each Activity and Participant.
+This was created and written to file tidy.txt as output from this R script.

 Background on the Human Activity Recognition Using Smartphone
 Dataset: